 Last September, the NBA Incubate Initiative welcomed its largest SENT Seminar cohort yet!
 The annual four-day training opportunity equips Disciples social entrepreneurs of faith for leadership and change as they nurture emerging health and social service ministries.
-This project, Youth Conflict Resolution Center, Inc., will offer services to homeless youth by providing personal care items, homework assistance, and tools for conflict resolution in daily life.
+This project, Youth Conflict Resolution Center, Inc., in Dallas, Texas, will offer services to homeless youth by providing personal care items, homework assistance, and tools for conflict resolution in daily life.

 “Yes” is used to communicate that you are ready for an opportunity.
 I sometimes do not know how to react to this word because it might be misunderstood.
 But faith teaches us to depend on the Lord’s guidance and step out.
 Of course, that can mean being open to the people who come into your space.
 So, I prayed and stepped out to start a ministry for youth.
 I did not know the plans, but a surprise email and phone call started the journey.
 Sometimes you just need to be silent and wait for another opportunity to say yes.
 So, I said YES to the SENT Seminar.
 What a wonderful training SENT was for me and the Youth Conflict Resolution Center, Inc. non-profit.
 We decided to start a new project...
 I was not sure about the word ‘ministry’.
 I now believe the church and non-profits are charitable organizations with a similar mission.
 The word that describes this journey is transformation.
 This organization’s main vision is to transform youths’ daily lives by teaching conflict resolution skills.